SIGNIFICANT ACCOUNTING POLICIES

 Asset Retirement Obligations

-The Company accounts for its abandonment and restoration liabilities under Financial Accounting Standards Board (“FASB”) ASC Topic 410, “Asset Retirement and Environmental Obligations” (“FASB ASC 410”), which requires the Company to record a liability equal to the fair value of the estimated cost to retire an asset upon initial recognition.
+The Company accounts for its abandonment and restoration liabilities under Financial Accounting Standards Board (“FASB”) ASC Topic 410, “Asset Retirement and Environmental Obligations” (“FASB ASC 410”), which requires the Company to record a liability equal to the fair value of the estimated cost to retire an asset.
 The asset retirement liability is recorded in the period in which the obligation meets the definition of a liability, which is generally when the asset is placed into service.
 When the liability is initially recorded, the Company increases the carrying amount of oil and natural gas properties by an amount equal to the original liability.
 The liability is accreted to its present value each period, and the capitalized cost is depreciated consistent with depletion of reserves.
 Upon settlement of the liability or the sale of the well, the liability is reversed.
 These liability amounts may change because of changes in asset lives, estimated costs of abandonment or legal or statutory remediation requirements.

 The Company accounts for its acquisitions that qualify as a business using the acquisition method under FASB ASC Topic 805, “Business Combinations.”
 Under the acquisition method, assets acquired and liabilities assumed are recognized and measured at their fair values.
 The use of fair value accounting requires the use of significant judgment since some transaction components do not have fair values that are readily determinable.
 The excess, if any, of the purchase price over the net fair value amounts assigned to assets acquired and liabilities assumed is recognized as goodwill.
 Conversely, if the fair value of assets acquired exceeds the purchase price, including liabilities assumed, the excess is immediately recognized in earnings as a bargain purchase gain.